pikesley/nineteen-eighty-two/README.md

 # 1982

-## Sinclair Spectrum font as a Rubygem
+## Sinclair Spectrum Stuff as a Rubygem

-A massively over-engineered solution to a problem that I'm almost 100% certain does not exist - rendering text in the 1982 Sinclair Spectrum character set, in a variety of formats
+A massively over-engineered solution to a set of problems that I'm almost 100% certain do not exist

+* rendering text in the 1982 Sinclair Spectrum character set, in a variety of formats
+* serving all of the Spectrum's 15 colours as HTML hex colours
+* serving the complete set of Spectrum error messages

     git clone https://github.com/pikesley/nineteen-eighty-two
     cd nineteen-eighty-two